runfan/modules/README.md

 Extract and modularize your code for maintainability.
 Essentially creates "mini-laravel" structures to organize your application.
 Originally developed for [FusionCMS](https://github.com/fusioncms/fusioncms), an open source content management system.

 ## Documentation
-You will find user friendly and updated documentation on the [Caffeinated website](https://caffeinatedpackages.com/guide/packages/modules.html).
+You will find user friendly and updated documentation on the [Cwfan website](https://caffeinatedpackages.com/guide/packages/modules.html).

 ## Installation
 Simply install the package through Composer.
 From here the package will automatically register its service provider and `Module` facade.